The issues raised by the study and how the lack of consensus resolves over time should be watched closely by all participants in merger agreements

 Concluded Koenig, “It is not clear which of the derivations now being used by various law firms might or might not work when tested in a future case, or whether certain formulations could create unforeseen problems such as an unintentional waiver of the privilege they thought had been assigned.
 We hope our findings will encourage discussion and accelerate efforts to reach industry consensus.”

 ABOUT SRS ACQUIOM

 SRS Acquiom is a single-source platform of innovative products and professional services needed to get M&A deals done.
 Founded in 2007 to pioneer professional representation and solve a pain point felt by individual shareholder representatives, SRS Acquiom’s offerings now solve other M&A pain points.
 Escrow options avoid the impacts of strict new regulations and offer compelling benefits not available anywhere else.
 Payments administration services use an intuitive online system to collect shareholder information and can pay all payees in a transaction, including those receiving taxable compensation.
-Learn more about how we can help you at srsacquiom.com.
+Learn more about how we can help you on our website.

 Great Hill Equity Partners IV, LP v.
 SIG Growth Equity Fund I, LLLP, C.A.
 No. 7906-CS (Del.
 Ch.
 Nov.
 15, 2013)